XiongTor/Rosa_family/README.md

     - **Zijia_build_tree.sh**

       This script is used to build the phylogenetic tree by Zijia Lu in 2025.03

+    - **poaceae_distributon_wcvp_plot.R**

+	  This script is used to plot the distribution of Lolium perenne and Lolium allgenus.
 ---
 ## Report
 >this is used to record some note